aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Standard Reports/Solver Specific/Solver_Specific_-_Solver_Windo.rst

-This option determines if and which messages of the solver are included in the AIMMS message window.
+This option determines if and which messages of the solver are included in the AIMMS :ref:`aimmshelp13-Messages_Window`.
 Possible values are:

     *	Never
     *	Error
     *	Warning
     *	Remark
     *	All